multitudes/42_cpp06/README.md

 ```

 Surprisingly I cannot overlof a float or double, it will just return infinity.
-But if I can helas overflow an integer.
+But I can helas overflow an integer.

 ## What is NaN
 NaN (Not a Number) is a special floating-point value used to represent undefined or non-representable results in mathematical operations.
 It can occur due to various reasons, such as: